 We recognise that our streets are not just places to park vehicles or drive, walk and cycle.
 They are also the places where we socialise, shop and live our lives.
 We are committed to making Islington’s roads safer for everyone living, working and visiting the borough, creating an environment that will encourage more walking and cycling, improve air quality and reduce emissions.

-The ultra low emissions streets will reclaim the roads in Bunhill from parked vehicles and motor traffic congestion and transform them into attractive and liveable neighborhoods.
+The ultra low emissions streets will reclaim the roads in Bunhill from parked vehicles and motor traffic congestion and transform them into attractive and liveable neighbourhoods.